-The process works just like adding your website to Google — by using Google Webmaster Tools, a website management tool that works like a charm with Voog as well.
+The process works just like adding your website to Google — by using Search Console, a website management tool that works like a charm with Voog as well.

 You can find more information on how to use it for your site in Voog from our FAQ: How to get my site to show up on search engines?